 Baseline self-worth is closely tied to global self-worth, Harter states, and this is relatively stable in comparison to barometric self-worth which fluctuates according to who we’re with (and what opinion we perceive them to have of us) and what we’re doing (eg we might feel competent at work, thus raising our barometric level of self-worth, but this level may dramatically plummet when we get home to spend the evening with our cold and rejecting spouse/partner); like the reading on a barometer, this level of self-worth changes according to the temporary and inconstant personal conditions within which we find ourselves.

-TRAUMA AND SELF-WORTH :
+EFFECTS OF TRAUMA :

 Our self-worth derives from our self-concept and as a result of a traumatic childhood we often tend to focus upon global self-worth and view this as very low (indeed, sadly, many people who have suffered significant childhood trauma erroneously see themselves as essentially ‘worthless.’
 In relation to this, you may wish to read my article : ‘How The Child’s View Their ‘Badness’ Is Perpetuated, or, alternatively, my article entitled : Childhood Trauma : Destroyer Of Self-Esteem.